 Q. If my income goes up significantly after a divorce can my wife forever continue to modify spousal support payments upward?

 No. The limiting factor on this is the basic purpose of spousal support for maintaining a supported spouse at the standard of living she had during the marriage.
 If it is determined that her demands for spousal support would exceed her marital standard of living you will not be required to pay those additional monies.

 IMPORTANT: all of the above is what happens if the parties do not come to an out-of-court resolution on Spousal Support.
-The upshot of all this is that you should hire an attorney before you create or sign off on a long-term spousal support award.
+The upshot of all this is that you should really hire an attorney before signing off on a long-term spousal support award.

-Having an experienced attorney on a long-term spousal support award is the way to go.
+Having an experienced attorney before signing off on a long-term spousal support award is the way to go.
 You are invited to call us for a free phone evaluation of your matter and to discuss our creative fee arrangements.
 Looking forward to hearing from you.